 Several things make SWAT symposiums attractive.
 SWAT features world-class demonstrators and an outstanding gallery of art.
 The registration fee, including lunches, is one of the lowest in the nation.
 The chef who prepares all of our meals in Waco receives rave reviews from attendees; an annual favorite is the prime rib served at the Saturday evening banquet.
 There are classes and activities for the spouses and a large number of quality vendors.

 Another popular item is our 3-for-1 Raffle.
 It is one raffle that has three drawings, with the drawn tickets returned to the bin before subsequent drawings.
 During the Friday opening ceremony, we will be giving away a Midi lathe and an Arrowmont scholarship, including travel expenses.
 The second drawing, at the Saturday evening banquet, features about 30 quality pieces of work donated by invited turners.
-The third drawing, after lunch on Sunday, is for tools, wood and equipment, including over $5,000 worth of tools and grand prizes of 3 Variable Speed Midi lathes and a Vicmark 300 can be won.
+The third drawing, after lunch on Sunday, is for tools, wood and equipment, including over $5,000 worth of tools and the grand prizes, 3 Variable Speed Midi lathes and a Vicmark 300 can be won.
 In 2022 the full size lathe will be an American Beauty lathe from Robust Tools.
 For the price of one raffle ticket, everyone has a chance of winning any of the three drawings.